drawing of a streetcar depot

 Details

-Details about this internship are listed below, underneath in the first accordion menu.
+Details are listed below in the first accordion menu.

 Expectations